Q&A Regarding FY 2019 Earmark Repurposing

 - Question 43: What is FHWA’s role in determining which earmarks to repurpose and on what projects to utilize the repurposed funds?

-- Answer 43: The DA’s approval represents the FHWA’s concurrence on eligibility of each earmark requested for repurposing and the identified project is qualified.
-The FHWA divisions work with States to ensure the provision’s requirements are met for repurposing, such as: if an eligible earmark has less than 10% of the funds obligated or the State demonstrated that it was complete; and, if the repurposed project is for an eligible activity within 50 miles of the original location and is in the same State as the original earmark.
+- Answer 43: The FHWA divisions work with States to ensure the provision’s requirements are met for repurposing, such as: if an eligible earmark has less than 10% of the funds obligated or the State demonstrated that it was complete; and, if the repurposed project is for an eligible activity within 25 miles of the original location and is in the same State as the original earmark.
 However, it is a State’s decision as to which eligible earmarks to repurpose and on which qualified projects to utilize those repurposed funds.

 - Question 44: Can the DA delegate approval of these requests?

-- Answer 44: The DA can delegate the approval to the Assistant Division Administrator (ADA) or Chief Operating Officer (COO).
+- Answer 44: The DA can delegate the approval to the Deputy Division Administrator (DDA) or Chief Operating Officer (COO).
 The DA’s signature is required to ensure the appropriate level of and multi-discipline review has been completed.
-The DA’s approval of a State’s repurposing request constitutes FHWA’s concurrence that (1) the repurposed earmark request meets the criteria for repurposing, and (2) any new proposed projects are STBG (or THP) eligible, within 50 miles of the earmark description, and within the State.

 - Answer 45: No. Extensions cannot be considered.
 For requests to be processed before the end of the fiscal year and to be considered valid for processing, FHWA division offices must submit repurposing requests to HCF’s “FHWA Transfers” e-mail address by the deadlines provided.